 - Process theology affirms that God is working in all persons to actualize their potentialities.
 Each world religion is a manifestation of the Divine working in a unique cultural way to bring out the beautiful and the good.
-Continuing Creation people emphasize that not all people will attain actualization due to their own faults, chance, or the imperfection of the G>O>D> processes.
+Continuing Creation people emphasize that not all people will attain actualization due to their own faults, chance, or the imperfection of the Processes of the Growing, Organizing, Direction.

 Note: The above list of tenets is from “Philosophy of Religion,” (Chapter 6), a course offered at CUNY.
 Go to:

-We Weavers in G>O>D> also see a directional arrow — in both natural history and recorded history.
+We Weavers in Continuing Creation see a Directional arrow — in both natural history and recorded history.
 For us it is an arrow of increasing organized complexity.
 But we are less confident that human goodness will win out in the end.

 Followers of Continuing Creation generally hold that the physical and social worlds are being improved.
 Therefore, we can direct the workaday world toward an Omega Point that is a land of freedom, justice, and physical prosperity here on Earth – for humans, other living things, and ecosystems.